Eric Shinohara, MD, MSCI and Elizabeth N. Kuhn, MD

 Abramson Cancer Center of the University of Pennsylvania

 Multiple myeloma is a cancer of the blood (hematologic cancer) in which one population of clonal (identical) plasma cells starts to reproduce uncontrollably.
 These cells are known as malignant plasma cells, or myeloma cells.
 Myeloma cells produce large amounts of one type of antibody, which is known as the monoclonal protein or M-protein.
 As the number of myeloma cells grows, they begin to overcrowd the bone marrow and prevent normal production of the other blood cell types (red blood cells, platelets, and other white blood cells) in the bone marrow.
 This also negatively affects the immune system because the bone marrow now predominantly produces only one type of antibody, and can no longer effectively target all pathogens.
 Thus there is increased risk of infection in patients with multiple myeloma.
 Anemia results when multiple myeloma prevents the bone marrow from producing enough red blood cells.
-As the plasma cells continue to multiply, they can invade and damage other organs.
+As the plasma cells continue to multiply, they can invade and damage other organs and bone.
 The monoclonal protein produced by plasma cells can also damage organs, specifically the kidneys.
 The acronym "CRAB" is often used to describe symptoms associate with organ damage by multiple myeloma: hyperCalcemia (High levels of calcium in the blood), Renal insufficiency (kidney failure), Anemia (low red blood cell counts), and Bone lesions.

 Some patients may be diagnosed with "smoldering multiple myeloma", which is an early stage of multiple myeloma.
 Smoldering multiple myeloma meets all the diagnostic criteria for multiple myeloma, but lacks any of the "CRAB" features listed above.
 The risk of developing symptomatic multiple myeloma is 10% per year for the first 5 years, 3% per year for the next 5 years, and 1.5% per year thereafter.
 Patients with smoldering myeloma typically do not receive treatment, but are monitored closely for any progression to active myeloma.